Juan Sebastián Elcano: Landing in Cape Verde

 To make matters worse, they had no money and no goods except cloves to exchange for provisions.
 Acknowledging that they had cloves would reveal that the expedition was returning from Asia rather than the Americas, and the Portuguese would come out against them.
 By unknown means they were able to pay for the first two loads of food, but they used part of their cargo of cloves to pay for the third and thus revealed their identity to the Portuguese.
 (This assumption has been dismissed by scholars like Enrique Santamaría, who argues that such "errors" were impossible).
 Consequently, they were pursued by the Portuguese and forced to flee, leaving 13 sailors prisoners of the Portuguese in Cape Verde.

-It is not entirely clear whether their third risky purchase at Cape Verde was to obtain provisons or slaves.
-Most of the original accounts, including Elcano's, speak only of food, but Bustamante, the doctor-barber on board, says that they went down to look for slaves because of the imperative need for labor to pump out the water filling the bilges.
+It is not entirely clear whether their third risky purchase at Cape Verde was to obtain provisions or slaves.
+Most of the original accounts, including Elcano's, speak only of food, but Hernando de Bustamante, the barber surgeon on board, says that they went down to look for slaves because of the imperative need for labor to pump out the water filling the bilges.
 This is a possibility, as the African slave trade was common and legal in Portugal.